 Please note that matauranga Māori and other indigenous views will be embedded in as many workshops as possible rather than presented as a separate topic.

-If you are interested in joining the programme as a participant in 2022 or getting involved with the Network in some capacity, please contact us.
+If you are interested in getting involved with the Network in some capacity, please contact us.